Student LoansFebruary 15, 2023

-- Never, EVER lie on your application.
+- Never lie on your application.
 Random audits are conducted every year and if it is found that you lied on your application, you won't be able to apply for another Government Student Loan.
 EVER.

-- When you do receive any correspondence, make sure you read it carefully and note any documents/materials you may need to submit and the dates they are due.
-If you miss a due date, you may miss your chance of receive money.
+- When you do receive correspondence, make sure you read it carefully and note any documents/materials you may need to submit and the dates they are due.
+If you miss a due date, you may miss your chance to receive money.